lfkeitel/asml-sim/README.md

 This machine emulates a 8-bit CPU with 16-bit memory addresses.
 The total available memory is 64K.

 The machine has 10 "physical" 8-bit registers named 0 through 9.
 Registers A - D are double width registers overlaid on registers 2-9.
-Registers E-F are quad width.
 Memory cell addresses are from 0x0000-0xFFFF.

 ```
 Register Layout: